IGH Scientific Director: Dr. Cara Tannenbaum

 Dr. Tannenbaum obtained her medical degree at McGill University and subsequently obtained specialty training in geriatric medicine and older women's health.
 Her CIHR post-doctoral fellowship included clinical training in women's health and osteoporosis at Mount Sinai Hospital in New York, a Master's degree in epidemiology and biostatistics from McGill University, and research training on sex hormones from the University of California in San Diego.

-Dr. Johnson was appointed Scientific Director of the CIHR Institute of Gender and Health commencing January 2008.
+Dr. Tannenbaum was appointed Scientific Director of the CIHR Institute of Gender and Health commencing January 2015.
 In this role she works with the Canadian gender, sex and health research community and stakeholders to identify research priorities, develop research funding opportunities, strengthen research capacity, build partnerships and translate research evidence to improve the health of Canadians.